sourcecred/sourcecred/src/plugins/identity/README.md

 ### Username

-The `username` field allows you to choose a new username for the collapsed identity.
+The `username` field allows you to choose a new username for the contracted identity.

 It's case-sensitive, must be _unique in this project_ and can contain `A-Z`,